Dollar languishes near 10-month low, kiwi tumbles after soft inflation

 Friday's weak reading on U.S. inflation and retail sales fanned speculation that the Fed may not have justification for another rate hike by the end of this year, despite policymakers' projection for such a move.

-Money market instruments FFZ7 FFF8 are now pricing in less than 50 percent chance of a rate increase during the rest of the year.
+Money market instruments are now pricing in less than 50 percent chance of a rate increase during the rest of the year.

 "A lot of countries are catching up with the U.S. in terms of tightening in monetary policy.
 So it is natural that the dollar is losing its advantage," said Yukio Ishizuki, senior currency strategist at Daiwa Securities.